JarrettAaronson/487-Project/README.md

   - board_in and board_out: Pass the grid status between components.

   A new component falling_block was introduced to:
-  - Calculate and update the block's position (bat_x, bat_y).
+  - Calculate and update the block's position using bat_x, bat_y.
-  - Check for collisions with the bottom or occupied grid cells.
+  - Check for collisions with the bottom or other blocks.
-  - Output the color of the falling block (e.g., red/green alternating).
+  - Output the color of the falling block.
-  - Update the grid (board) when the block lands.
+  - Update the grid when the block lands.

 ### 4. Visual Changes

   Original Pong:
   - Visuals included a bat and ball, with a white background.

   Our Conversion:
-  - A fixed black border on the left and right sides of the play area.
+  - A fixed black border on the left and right sides of the screen.
   - The grid displays cyan blocks for landed positions.
   - The falling block alternates between red and green based on the block_count.
   - A red horizontal line at y = 100 marks the game-over threshold.